How Sanders is helping keep the progressive movement strong

 WILMINGTON, Del.
 (AP) — Bernie Sanders is in a familiar position: runner-up.

-But as Democrats gather virtually to formally select Joe Biden as their presidential nominee, the Vermont senator is still wielding considerable power despite twice losing his White House bid.
+But as Democrats gathered virtually to formally select Joe Biden as their presidential nominee, the Vermont senator was perhaps at the height of his power, despite twice losing his White House bid.

-Sanders, who will speak at the Democratic National Convention Monday, was the last primary challenger standing against Biden.
+Sanders, who addressed the Democratic National Convention on Monday, was the last primary challenger standing against Biden.
 He retains the party’s largest cohesive constituency in a progressive base unwavering in its support.
-And his signature ideas on single-payer health care, tuition-free college and remaking the economy to combat climate change are now part of the mainstream debate.
+And his signature ideas on single-payer health care, tuition-free college and remaking the economy to combat climate change are now part of the everyday debate.

+“Our movement continues and is getting stronger every day,” Sanders said in his address.
+“Many of the ideas we fought for, that just a few years ago were considered ‘radical,’ are now mainstream.
+But, let us be clear, if Donald Trump is reelected, all the progress we have made will be in jeopardy.”

+He urged his supporters, and many people who voted Republican in 2016, to unify around Biden while also blistering Trump for leading the nation “down the path of authoritarianism.”

+“This president is not just a threat to our democracy, but by rejecting science, he has put our lives and health in jeopardy,” Sanders said of the coronavirus outbreak.
+“Nero fiddled while Rome burned; Trump golfs.”

-Sanders, 78, almost certainly won’t mount another White House bid.
-But he’s solidifying a legacy as he helps Biden build ties with the left to prevent the type of internal divisions that helped President Donald Trump win in 2016.
+The 78-year-old Sanders almost certainly won’t mount another White House bid.
+But he’s solidifying a legacy as he helps Biden build ties with the left to prevent the type of internal divisions that helped Trump win in 2016.
 And he’s basking in victories that progressives have recently notched in Democratic congressional primaries in Missouri, New York and Illinois, many of which he helped engineer.

-“Electorally we are doing very well,” Sanders said in an interview.
+“Electorally we are doing very well,” Sanders said in an interview before the convention.
 “Most importantly, young people in this country, whether they’re Black or white or Latino, Native American, Asian American, young people strongly support the progressive agenda.”

 The progressive movement is still far from the driving force of the Democratic Party.
 Biden won the primary largely as a centrist who relied heavily on his decades of experience working within the Washington system — not promising to tear it down.
 His vice presidential pick, California Sen. Kamala Harris, is similarly aligned with the Democrats’ traditional establishment.